-Not all agree that the current street art is high quality.
-There is a desire overall to lift the quality of street art, especially in areas of high visibility.
-Murals that occupy prominent public sites are to be of high caliber.
+The community will always find it hard to agree on what is suitable street art.
+However, there is a desire overall to lift the quality of street art and murals, especially in areas of high visibility and those which occupy prominent public sites.

-The Public Art Panel are interested in exploring the idea of street art precincts in preference to the current ad hoc approach.
+The Public Art Panel is interested in exploring the idea of street art precincts.